doruit/Browsing-Companion-DOM-snapshot-injection/docs/VIEWPORT_AWARENESS_UPDATE.md

 ## Overview

+Enhanced the chatbot to track products in three visibility zones based on scroll position:
+1. **Visible** - Products currently on screen
+2. **Above the fold** - Products the user has scrolled past (require scrolling up)
+3. **Below the fold** - Products not yet visible (require scrolling down)

-Enhanced the chatbot to distinguish between products currently visible on screen and products that require scrolling down (below the fold).
-This allows the chatbot to guide users more effectively by saying things like "if you scroll down a bit, you'll find..."
+This allows the chatbot to guide users more effectively by saying things like "scroll up to see..." or "scroll down to find..."

 ## Problem Statement

 **Before:** When users asked about products with specific criteria (e.g., "shoes with at least 25% discount"), the chatbot only knew about products currently visible in the viewport.
-If matching products existed further down the page, the chatbot would incorrectly say they don't exist.
+If matching products were above or below the visible area, the chatbot would incorrectly say they don't exist.

 **After:** The chatbot now tracks ALL products on the page and can tell users:
 - Which matching products are currently visible
+- Which matching products require scrolling up to see (already viewed)
 - Which matching products require scrolling down to see

 ## Technical Changes